 MATH 112 Mathematics for Elementary Teachers I. This course explores the mathematical content of elementary school mathematics from the perspective of future elementary school teachers.
-Topics include mathematical thinking, problem solving, sets, representations of functions, numeration, standard and non-standard arithmetic algorithms, mental arithmetic and estimation, number theory, integers, fractions and rational numbers, decimals, and real numbers.
+Topics include mathematical thinking, problem solving, sets, representations of functions, numeration, standard and non-standard arithmetic algorithms, mental arithmetic and estimation, number theory, integers, fractions and The information contained on this page is from the 2014-2015 Mesa Branch Campus Undergraduate Catalog and is valid from July 31, 2014 until August 1, 2015.

+rational numbers, decimals, and real numbers.
 Graphing calculators and manipulatives are used throughout the course.
 This course is required for elementary education majors.
 Prerequisite: "C" or better in MATH 095 or placement exam.
-Natural Sciences core elective.
 4 semester hours.
-Math Comp Sci Core Elective.

 MATH 115 Business Calculus.
 A survey of mathematical techniques used in the managerial, social and life sciences.
 Topics include systems of linear equations and matrices, linear programming, differential calculus, and applications of the derivative.
 Prerequisite: "C" or better in MATH 110 or MATH 105, or placement exam.
 3 semester hours.
-Math Comp Sci Core Elective.

 MATH 170 Introduction to Calculus I. An introduction to limits and differentiation.
 Topics in algebra, functions, and trigonometry will be reviewed as necessary for calculus.
 Further study includes the chain rule, Newton's approximations, plane analytic geometry, and applications of velocity and marginal cost.
 The computer algebra system Maple will be employed.
 Prerequisite: Placement exam or "C" or better in MATH 111, corequisite: MATH 171.
 4 semester hours.
-Math Comp Sci Core Elective.

 MATH 171 Introduction to Calculus I Lab.
 Selected computer explorations to illustrate and/or investigate the mathematical concepts in MATH 170.
 Prerequisite: Placement exam or a "C" or better in MATH 111.
 Co-registration in MATH 170.
 1 semester credit hour.
-Math Computer Science Core Elective.

 MATH 210 Calculus with Analytics I. Topics include differentiation, and antidifferentiation of algebraic, trigonometric and transcendental function, the fundamental theorem of calculus, applied problems on maxima and minima, plane analytic geometry, and simple differential equations.
 The computer algebra system Maple will be used to illustrate calculus concepts.
 Credit will not be granted for both MATH 200 and MATH 210.
 Prerequisite: Placement exam, or "B" or better in MATH 111.
 Corequisite: MATH 207.
 4 semester hours.
-Math Comp Sci Core Elective.

 MATH 211 Calculus with Analytics II.
 Topics include applications of the definite integral, methods of integration, sequences and series and numeric integration.
 The computer algebra system Maple will be used to illustrate calculus concepts.
 Each semester.
 Prerequisite: "C" or better in MATH 200, MATH 205, MATH 210 or MATH 220.
 4 semester hours.
-Math Comp Sci Core Elective.

 MATH 212 Calculus with Analytics III.
 Topics include solid analytic geometry and vectors, partial differentiation, multiple integrals and vector calculus.
 The computer algebra system Maple will be used to illustrate calculus concepts.
 Prerequisite: "C" or better in MATH 206, MATH 211 or MATH 221.
 4 semester hours.
-Math Comp Sci Core Elective.

 MATH 220 Biocalculus I. This is the first course in a two-semester sequence in calculus with biological applications.
 There is a strong emphasis on biological models using real biological data.
 Topics include semilog and log-log plots, sequences, basic difference equations, discrete time models, limits, continuity, differentiation and antidifferentiation of algebraic, trigonometric, and transcendental functions, applied problems on maxima and minima, equilibria and stability, basic differential equations, and the fundamental theorem of calculus.
 The course uses the computer algebra system Derive, Excel, and modeling software to explore calculus concepts and biological models.
 Prerequisite: Placement exam or "B" or better in MATH 111 and co-registration in MATH 207.
 4 semester hours.
-Math Comp Sci Core Elective.